Sulennyu/Coding_Challenge_4b/README.md

-# Coding Challenge Template for ISM3232
+# Coding Challenge 4a

+Code for in class coding challenge 4a.